Competencies

 Treatment of snoring with a snoring splint - sleep apnea treatment

-Sleep apnoea is a condition that causes breathing to stop for short periods of time during sleep.
-The consequences for those affected are manifold, and restful sleep is hardly possible.
+Sleep apnea is a condition in which breathing repeatedly stops for a brief moment during sleep.
+The consequences for those affected are wide-ranging, and restful sleep is virtually impossible.
 This can lead to many health problems.

 Fortunately, there are solutions.
-Because sleep apnea can be treated effectively with a snoring splint.
+Sleep apnea can be effectively treated with a snoring splint.

 Fewer breathing interruptions with sleep apnea thanks to snoring splint